 There are multiple reasons why a person may be assigned a guardian during Texas probate.
 The most common is that a person is assigned a guardian because of some form of incapacity to handle the assets of the estate, or due to physical or mental disability.
 An individual may be assigned to be the guardian of the person, a guardian of the estate, or both, depending on the circumstances of a particular probate case.

-What are the Responsibilities of a Guardian in Texas?
+Responsibilities of a Guardian in Texas

 A guardian in Texas must meet all legal responsibilities established by the court.
 Guardians are held to high standards of behavior when it comes to the duty of care they have for their wards.
 A guardian’s responsibilities can include: